DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 [^guardian-amazon-hachette]: Juliette Garside, 'Ebook sales: Amazon tells Hachette to give authors more, charge readers less', *The Guardian*, 30 July 2014, <a href="http://www.theguardian.com/books/2014/jul/30/amazon-hachette-ebook-sales-too-expensive">http://www.theguardian.com/books/2014/jul/30/amazon-hachette-ebook-sales-too-expensive</a>.
 [^apple-publication-guidelines]: *Authors & Book Publishers: Frequently Asked Questions*, <a href="https://www.apple.com/itunes/working-itunes/sell-content/books/book-faq.html">https://www.apple.com/itunes/working-itunes/sell-content/books/book-faq.html</a>.
 [^kindle-direct-publishing]: *Kindle Direct Publishing: Types of Formats*, <a href="https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ">https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ</a>.
-[^Freemium]: Freemium <!-- the only reference to this footnote is in an image: 05_01_onlinereadingplatforms_issuu how should the link to the footnote be implemented?
-See also comment next to the image link in the main body text.
-Joe --> is a pricing strategy in which a product or service (typically a digital product such as software, media, games or web services) is provided free of charge, but money (a premium) is charged for extra features, functionality, or virtual goods.
 [^Project-Gutenberg]: Project Gutenberg, <a href="http://www.gutenberg.org/">http://www.gutenberg.org/</a>.
 [^National-and-University-Library-of-Iceland]: National and University Library of Iceland, https://archive.org/details/landsbokasafn. [https://archive.org/details/landsbokasafn](https://archive.org/details/landsbokasafn).
 [^OpenLibrary]: Open Library is an online catalog that aims to list every book ever published.
 It provides 'one web page for every book' with extensive bibliographical information, download links (from Internet Archive), and links to online retailers which sell the title. [https://openlibrary.org/](https://openlibrary.org/).